-ED 455 School Nursing II: Health Assessment, School Law and Services in Schools (3)
+ED 455 School Nursing II (3)

 This course enables the school nurse to identify problems and plan solutions related to the total administrative program of health care.
 The coordination of school facilities with resources at the community, county, and state levels will be studied.
 Attention is paid to those factors which impede the educational progress of children, including suicide and child abuse.
 In addition, the problems of violence and teenage pregnancy will be discussed in light of school policies, conflict resolution, and the role of the school nurse.
 Prerequisite: ED 451.
-Field requirement: 30 hours.